alexose/homedash/README.md

 ## Reason

 Although there are several impressive home IoT management platforms, none of them are particularly usable.
-I found myself spending much more time trying to navigate the plugin system, for instance, than I actually did getting
+I found myself spending much more time trying to figure out how to manage user accounts or add plugins than I actually did configuring my devices.

-Most importantly, none of them provided what I actually want: A simple, remote-control style interface that anyone can use without logging in or downloading an app.
+More importantly, none of them provided what I actually want: A simple, remote-control style interface that anyone can use without logging in or downloading an app.

-Homedash sets out to solve these problems by pairing a minimalist UI with a minimalist plugin framework.
-At less than 500 LoC, it's small enough to hack on without embarking on a massive software journey.
+Homedash sets out to solve these problems by pairing a minimalist UI with simple plugin framework.
+At less than 500 LoC, it's small enough to hack on without embarking on a days-long software odyssey.

 ## Plugins

 A plugin is an interface to a particular IoT platform.

-(My house only uses EweLink and SmartCielo (MRCOOL) devices, so that's all I've written so far.)
+(My house only uses EweLink and SmartCielo, a.k.a MRCOOL, devices, so that's all I've written so far.)

-Each plugin exports one method, `auth`, which handles everything needed to log into the platform.
+A plugin exports one method: `auth`.
+This method handles everything needed to log into the platform.
 It takes a single argument, `onUpdate`, which is called whenever the device list updates.

+Homedash is totally agnostic as to _how_ a login should work.
+It could use an established API (like ewelink.js), or some janky headless browser magic (like smartcielo.js).

 ## Devices

-A device is an object with an `id`, a `name`, a list of `settings`, a list of `values`, and a list of `abilites`.
+A device is an object with a `name`, an `id`, a list of `settings`, a list of `values`, and a list of `abilites`.

-the following structure:
+A simple switch, for instance, might have the following structure:

     {
         name: "My switch",